What is the FFA eye test, and what is FFA full form?

 - 9.5 sec – posterior ciliary arteries

 - 10 sec – choroidal flush or choroidal fluorescence (or "pre-arterial phase") - this is when the dye is entering the choroidal circulation.
-The choroid is an extremely vascular tissue and as the choroidal vessels fill up with the dye there is generalized flurescence that is seen in the fundus photograph.
+The choroid is a highly vascular tissue, and as the choroidal vessels fill up with the dye, there is generalised fluorescence seen in the fundus photograph.
 The entire picture appears to light up.
-This however is not a detailed view of the choroid and this lack of detail is because of a layer in front of the choroid called the retinal pigment epithelium.
+This, however, is not a detailed view of the choroid, and this lack of detail is because of a layer in front of the choroid called the retinal pigment epithelium.